 Koreans also have a habit of dropping the markers during casual conversations.
 This makes understanding this concept even more important.
 Only a thorough grasp of particles can assist you in comprehending what is being said when the particles are not present.

 No one can become fluent in Korean unless Korean particles become second nature.
-Because particles appear in nearly every Korean sentence.
-Knowing how to use them is critical to the success of any Korean language student.
+Because particles appear in nearly every Korean sentence, knowing how to use them is critical to the success of any Korean language student.

 Even seasoned learners often get confused about selecting the appropriate particles.